ismaelbonato/cppPrimer5thEdition/Chapter_06/README.md

 *Assuming `T` is the name of a type, explain the difference between a function declared as `void f(T)` and `void f(T&)`.*

+**Answer**

+- In the first function `void f(T)`, a new object of type `T` will be created in the function's scope and initialized by the argument passed to this function.
+As a copy of another object, all changes to this new object will be restrict to the local scope and this object will be destroyed within the end of the scope.
+- In the second function `void f(&t)`, a new reference will be created in the function's scope, this reference is bound to the object passed as argument.
+The life time of this reference begins with the beginning of the function and ends within the function ending, but the object that the reference is bound continue to exist.

 ### Exercise 6.14:

 *Give an example of when a parameter should be a reference type.
 Give an example of when a parameter should not be a reference.*

 ### Exercise 6.15: